Levyhb/Levyhb/README.md

 - 🧑‍🏫 Full Stack Web Development Student at Trybe.
 - 🎯 focusing on Back-End.
-- 📄 I'm available to support React/JavaScript/HTML/CSS projects
+- 📄 I'm available to support React/JavaScript/HTML/CSS projects.
 - ✉️ You can contact me at levybholanda@gmail.com